Ophelia (The Lumineers) - Custom Name Swap to Aryana

 Songs Named After People

 Songs with someone's name in the title are the most natural candidates for a name swap.
-The name is the entire identity of the track — it appears in every chorus, often multiple times.
+The name is the entire identity of the track.
+It appears in every chorus, often multiple times.
 Changing it transforms the song from a recording about a character into a personal message to a real person.

 The key constraint is syllable matching.
 "Ophelia" works with "Aryana" because they share the same count and stress pattern.
 Not every name will fit every song, but when the match is right, the result sounds like the song was always meant to say that name.